samwherever/samallen.pro/docs/portfolio/developer-resources.md

 Project names should start with Sertifi, e.g. Sertifi.*nameofProject*.
 When necessary, add the layer to the name after Sertifi, e.g. Sertifi.*BL.Core* for core business logic.

-Unit test projects should use the format of Sertifi.*nameOfProjectBeingTest*.Test
+Unit test projects should use the format of Sertifi.*nameOfProjectBeingTested*.Test